The Gospel of John

 featuring video with Boston College faculty members Rev. Thomas D. Stegman, S.J., and the late Rev. Daniel J. Harrington, S.J.

-Study the Gospel of John with written and video guidance provided by noted experts Father Thomas D. Stegman, S.J., and the late Father Daniel J. Harrington, S.J.
-Each week Father Stegman presents a commentary on a designated segment of the Gospel, and participants are also invited to read a commentary by the late Father Harrington.
+Study the Gospel of John with written and video guidance provided by noted experts Fr.
+Thomas D. Stegman, S.J., and the late Fr.
+Daniel J. Harrington, S.J.
+Each week Fr.
+Stegman presents a commentary on a designated segment of the Gospel, and participants are also invited to read a commentary by the late Fr.
+Harrington.
 By the end of this workshop participants will have a detailed overview of the entire Fourth Gospel.
-Additional topics addressed are: how John’s Gospel is different from the Synoptic Gospels; the Fourth Gospel and “the Jews”; and how John is used in the Common Lectionary.
+Additional topics addressed include: how John’s Gospel is different from the Synoptic Gospels; the Fourth Gospel and “the Jews”; and how John is used in the Common Lectionary.

-NB: There is overlap in the content of this course and the content of the C21 Online workshop “John in Holy Week and Easter.”
+NB: There is overlap in the content of this course and the content of the STM Online: Crossroads course “John in Holy Week and Easter.”

 Check the course schedule for future offerings of this course.